merry7cherry/Flow-Matching-trajectory-visualization/README.md

 derivative vanishes and the resulting training loop reuses the mean flow Jacobian-vector products without additional latent backpropagation terms.
 The implementation lives in `flowviz.pipelines.flow_matching.train_variational_mean_flow_modified_matching` and records the same aggregate loss statistics used by the other variational objectives.
-During inference, `flowviz.pipelines.flow_matching.compute_variational_mean_flow_modified_trajectories` samples latent codes from the standard normal prior and integrates the latent-conditioned mean flow network with uniformly spaced Euler updates, matching the interface of the deterministic mean flow helper.
+During inference, `flowviz.pipelines.flow_matching.compute_variational_mean_flow_trajectories` samples latent codes from the standard normal prior and integrates the latent-conditioned mean flow network with uniformly spaced Euler updates, matching the interface of the deterministic mean flow helper.